aap/simpledllloader/readme.md

 INSTALLATION
 ------------------------
 In order to install it, you just need to place DLL into game directory.
 Usually it works as dinput8.dll, but if it's not, there is a possibility to rename it(see the list of supported names above).
+In the case of vorbisFile.dll, rename the original vorbisFile.dll to vorbisFileHooked.dll first.

 USAGE